 These majolica reproductions have caught my attention recently.
 Some have been around for a few years where others are recent to the market.
 In any event be aware that these are out in the stores and fairs should anyone try to represent them as antique.

 As is usually the case with reproductions the quality is generally quite poor.
-The main exception I would make in this group is the reproduction of the Arsonal pottery stag plate, which is actually very convincing.
+The main exception I would make in this group is the reproduction of the Arsenal pottery stag plate and the Etruscan Cauliflower plate, which are actually rather convincing.

 There's certainly nothing wrong with buying a reproduction as long as you know what you're buying.